mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ![ml_pipeline](images/ml_pipeline.jpg)

-Alright, we've fit our model, and found our hyper parameters.
-I also printed out the average cross validation score from the best hyper parameter settings.
+Alright, we've fit our model, and found our hyperparameters.
+I also printed out the average cross validation score from the best hyperparameter settings.
 We have an in sample MAE of about 10.
 In other words, when the model predicts a release year, it's off by 10 years on average.
 Considering the space of songs is about 100 years in total, the performance is actually a little better than I expected it to be.
 There are two easy reasons to I can use to explain this:

 1. This estimate is overly optimistic as I explain in my article about [nested cross validation](https://www.marshallpk.com/post/nested-cross-validation/).
 When I evaluate the model on the test set, performance will probably be a little lower.
 2. This estimate and the holdout set have some leakage because I randomly split my dataset instead of partioning it by the artist name.
 The problem with random partitioning in this case is that I have artist level features like popularity and genre that are essentially duplicated in training validation and holdout sets.
 For exmaple, the list of artist genres affiliated with each song of the Beatles' is `[beatlesque, british invasion, classic rock, merseybeat, psychedelic rock, rock]`.
-No other artist will have 'beatlesque' in their genre so when the models sees this on the holdout data, it will know the release year of the album will be much lower than with other songs.
+No other artist will have 'beatlesque' in their genre so when the model sees this on the holdout data, it will know the release year of the album will be much lower than with other songs.
 This leakage will persist in the holdout set.
 I should repartition my data more thoughtfully, but I'm just kind of having fun here.
 My article, my rules!

 ```python